Empowering Your Project Success

 In most professional composite facilities, the carbon fiber part cost breakdown follows a balanced distribution between materials and labor.

-Cost CategoryTechnical Details% of Total Quote
+Cost CategoryTechnical Details% of Quote

 Primary MaterialsToray 3K / 12K prepreg + Kevlar reinforcement39.0%